Judicial Branch Home >

 Discharge of a State Court Judgment after Bankruptcy

-Under MN Statute § 548.181, a judgment debtor can ask a Minnesota state court to discharge a state court judgment AFTER they get an order for bankruptcy from a U.S. federal bankruptcy court.
+Under MN Statutes § 548.181, a judgment debtor can ask a Minnesota state court to discharge a state court judgment AFTER they get an order for bankruptcy from a U.S. federal bankruptcy court.
 Based on U.S. Code, Title 11, the debtor may apply to the state court asking for the discharge of all judgments entered against the debtor in that state court by filing the Court Form: Bankruptcy Discharge for State Court Claim.

 However, creditors may object to the request for discharge IF: 1) the debt from the state court judgment was not discharged by the bankruptcy court; or 2) the state court judgment was an enforceable lien on real property when the bankruptcy discharge order was entered.